psychemedia/storytelling-notes/fairy_midwife.md

 The collection was and reprinted several times and then appeared in a single volume — *A New Edition, Revised amd Greatly Enlarged* — in 1860.
 This revised edition included two variants of the the fairy midwife tale that did not appear in the earlier, two volume edition.

-The first, unacknowledged, tale is a shortened form of the one told by Mrs. Bray:
+The first, unattributed, tale is a shortened form of the one told by Mrs. Bray:

 ```{admonition} The Pixy Labour, in *The Fairy Mythology* (revised and expanded), Thomas Keightley, 1860
 :class: dropdown